mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 ## Conditional processing

 A process will only execute when it receives a complete input declaration, i.e. has a data value for each declared input.
-However, we can also choose to pass complete input declarations to processes and execute a process only if an input has a certain property, or alternatively execute a process conditional on another producing no output.
+We can also limit a process execution further to when an input has a certain property, by using the `when` process block.
+This takes any expression that returns a true or false value.
+If we want to execute a process based on another process having no output, we can create an input when the channel is empty, and use the `when` block to test for that specific input.

 An example of checking a property of the input:
 ~~~